 Sling TV is the first app-based streaming service that gives subscribers the option of streaming live tv and on-demand titles over the internet.
+Sling is an online TV streaming service where subscribers have the option to pick whichever channels they want.
 A wholly-owned subsidiary of DISH Network, Sling TV has plenty of packages, channels, pricing models, and discounts of which you can take advantage.
 If you’re one of the many out there thinking about cutting the cord, Sling TV is a great option where you’ll get a traditional TV experience and much more for a competitive price.
 And unlike some cable packages, you can cancel at any time.

 Sling TV offers three packages to choose from with premium channel add-ons and á la carte options for adding other channels to meet your needs.
-It is easy to use, affordable and versatile making it a cord cutters dream.
+It is easy to use, customizable to your liking, affordable and versatile making it a cord cutters dream.
 Keep reading to find out more about what Sling TV has to offer.

 How does Sling TV work?

-Sling TV is an over-the-top (OTT) service that works by streaming programming directly through your Wi-Fi.
+Sling TV is an over-the-top (OTT) service that works by allowing you to stream directly through your Wi-Fi network.
+With Sling TV, you can watch live stream sports and shows as well as on-demand shows.

-Once you sign up for a Sling TV membership, just download the app to one of your devices to start watching.
+Once you sign up for a Sling TV membership, just download the app and make sure you have a Wi-Fi connection to one of your devices to start watching.

 How much does Sling TV cost?

-For those who like to keep it simple, Sling TV has a great pricing model.
+For those who like to keep it simple, Sling TV has multiple great pricing models.
 There are three packages to choose from.

 How do the Sling TV Packages compare?